Summer 2014 Office Hours (SS399B)

 What courses do I need to take?

 The following three courses are required for the psychology major: APSY 101 (or APSY 102), APSY 210, and APSY 211; you must complete each of these 3 courses with a C- or better.
-In addition to this requirement, you must take at least nine elective classes, four of which must be at the 300-level or above (APSY 397, 397Z, and 497Z do not count toward this upper division requirement).
+In addition to this requirement, there are four categories in which one class needs to be taken and five additional APSY electives.
+Please see the Major Requirements for further detail

 How many restricted electives / category courses do I need to complete the major?